ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/nodejs.md

 Every method that sends an actual query (`exec`, `insert`, `select`) will provide `query_id` in the result.

 This unique identifier is assigned by the client per query, and might be useful to fetch the data from `system.query_log`, if it is enabled in the [server configuration](https://clickhouse.com/docs/en/operations/server-configuration-parameters/settings#server_configuration_parameters-query-log).

+If necessary, `query_id` can be overridden by the user in `query`/`exec`/`insert` methods params.

+NB: if you override `query_id`, ensure its uniqueness for every call.

 ### Exec method